GoogleChrome/web.dev/src/site/content/en/fast/why-speed-matters/index.md

   </blockquote>
 </figure>

-Performance plays a major role in the success of any online venture and high-performing sites engage and retain users better than low-performing ones.
+Performance plays a major role in the success of any online venture.
+High-performing sites engage and retain users better than low-performing ones.

 Pinterest reduced perceived wait times by 40% and this [increased search engine traffic and sign-ups by 15%](https://medium.com/@Pinterest_Engineering/driving-user-growth-with-performance-improvements-cfc50dafadd7).